nina-nauwelaerts/Moxidectin-Model/Evaluation/Input/Content/Section2.2_Data.md

 | [Cotreau 2003](#main-references) | Healthy Subjects with a single oral dose of 3 mg, 9 mg, 18 mg or 36 mg in fasted or fed conditions|
 | [Kinrade 2018](#main-references) | Healthy Subjects with a single oral dose of 4 mg, 8 mg, 16 mg, 24 mg, 36 mg in fasted conditions      |

+Data for [Kinrade 2018](#main-references) was extracted from the study report S1008.